 Gratuity = Monthly wage/26 x 15 days x Number of years of service

-The Employees’ Compensation Act, 1923, earlier known as the Workmen’s Compensation Act, provides for the payment of compensation to workmen for injury by accident arising out of and in the course of his employment.
+The Employees’ Compensation Act, 1923 (Employee Compensation Act), earlier known as the Workmen’s Compensation Act, provides for the payment of compensation to workmen for injury by accident arising out of and in the course of of his/her employment.

 However, in some states, this Act is also applicable to all other establishments.
 The amount of compensation varies depending on the age of the employee, whether the injury results in death or permanent disablement, nature of disablement, etc.

 The contribution payable to the Employees’ State Insurance Corporation with respect to an employee comprises the employer’s contribution and the employee’s contribution at a specified rate, which is revised from time to time.
-Currently, the employer is required to contribute 4.75% of the employee’s wages, and the employee’s contribution is 1.75% of his wages.
+Currently, the employer is required to contribute 3.25% of the employee’s wages, and the employee’s contribution is 0.75% of his/her wages23.
 Wages mean all remuneration paid to the employee excluding the contribution paid by the employer to any pension or provident fund, traveling allowance, any amount paid to defray special expenses, and gratuity payable on discharge.